netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 Drops flows to or from private IP addresses;
 converts any timestamps in milliseconds to seconds;
-drops events with timestamps more than a year in the past or (10 sec) in the future;
+drops strange events with timestamps more than a year in the past or (10 sec) in the future;
 sets duration and rates to 0 if duration is <= 0.002 sec (because tiny durations/few samples lead to inaccurate rates)

 ### 15-sensor-specific-changes.conf